 Who will support me on the programme?

 Throughout the programme you will be supported by a number of people including the Firstline team and the senior leadership team at your local authority.
 Your key support during the programme will come from your leadership development advisor (LDA) who will work with you throughout your one-to-one and group sessions.
 They will help to unlock your own thinking regarding your development, provide insight from their own experience and challenge you to think differently about your leadership journey.
-You will be matched with your LDA at the beginning of the programme based on your development needs.
+You will be matched with your LDA at the beginning of the programme.